quii/learn-go-with-tests/select.md

 In our case, we don't really _care_ what the type sent in the channel, _we just want to send a signal_ to say we're finished.

-Inside the same function we start a go routine which will send a signal into that channel once we have completed `http.Get(url)`
+Inside the same function we start a goroutine which will send a signal into that channel once we have completed `http.Get(url)`

 #### `select`